-“She said, `You need to play (professional) basketball somewhere,’ ” Brawner says.
+“She said, `You need to play (professional) basketball somewhere,’ ” Brawner said.
 “I took it to heart.
 It meant a lot coming from her.”

 They invited Brawner to a two-hour tryout/scrimmage in New Jersey and were so impressed that they called her a few days later and sent her to Arizona to sign a contract.
-Brawner becomes the 10th female in the 87-year history of the famous traveling troupe to play for the Harlem Globetrotters, only the third female in the past 20 years.
+Brawner became the 10th female in the then 87-year history of the famous traveling troupe to play for the Harlem Globetrotters, only the third female in the previous 20 years.

-“I think I was more excited about it than she was,” Chambers says.
+“I think I was more excited about it than she was,” Chambers said.
 “It makes me tear up just thinking about it.
 I am so proud of her."

 Brawner’s excitement piqued when she and the four other Globetrotter rookies this season attended their first workout with their new team in Long Island New York.
 She was at first intimidated by how high the veteran `Trotters could jump.

 Brawner is also amazed at how women and little girls perceive her as a role model.
-Eventually, she hopes to meet Globetrotters’ legend and dribbling whiz Curly Neal and travel to China – one of her goals as a MBA grad at Dominican -- but the moment she most anticipated was the day she officially began playing every day with the Globetrotters.
+Eventually, she met Globetrotters’ legend and dribbling whiz Curly Neal and travel to China – one of her goals as a MBA grad at Dominican -- but the moment she most anticipated was the day she officially began playing every day with the Globetrotters.
 Brawner made her Globetrotters' North American Tour debut on Dec.
-26 in Green Bay, Wis.
-On Jan.
-19 she and the Globetrotters came home to Oakland and played in the Oakland Arena where Brawner first saw the Globetrotters play when she was nine years old.
+26, 2012 in Green Bay, Wis.
+Three weeks later she and the Globetrotters came home to Oakland and played in the Oakland Arena where Brawner first saw the Globetrotters play when she was nine years old.